ejgurniak/GNN4MAT/README.md

 ## Heterogeneous mode: choose which heterogeneous model to run, there are three options below

+This code is designed for CuZr alloys.
+To modify for a different alloy, change hetgraph.py to align with your alloy.

 Option 1: Run the Crystal Edge Graph Attention Neural Network in heterogeneous mode.
 Note: the original model by Banik et al (https://github.com/sbanik2/CEGANN) did not include a heterogeneous mode, this is something we added.

 ```